 Can I bring my family and other guests?

-- When registering for the ceremony online (coming), you can register as many as three guests.
+- You will receive invitation and online registration where you can register as many as three guests.

 One of my guests uses a wheelchair, what do we do?